matplotlib/data-prototype/docs/source/design.rst

 layers to keep.
 Currently only the results of Step 3 are cached, but we may want to additionally cache intermediate results after Step 2.
 The caching from Step 1 is likely best left to the ``DataContainer`` instances.

+.. [#] Not strictly true, in some cases we also store the values in the data in
+       the container it came in with which may not be a `numpy.array`.
+.. [#] For example `matplotlib.lines.Line2D.set_xdata` and
+       `matplotlib.lines.Line2D.set_ydata` do not check the lengths of the input at call time.